Peppermint Brownie Batter Truffles are a guaranteed

 - Place almond butter, coconut oil, maple syrup and cacao powder in the bowl of a food processor.
 Process until smooth, stopping to scrape down sides as needed.

 - Stop processor and add coconut flour.
 Process just until a ball of dough starts to form.
 Add peppermint extract and process again until mixed well.
+May need to add an extra 1/2-1 Tbsp. of coconut flour for dough to come together.

-- Working quickly, roll dough between your palms to form 12 equal sized balls.
+- Working quickly, roll dough between your palms to form 12 equal-sized balls.
 Place on plate in the fridge and allow to chill at least 30 minutes.

 - When ready to dip, place chocolate chips and coconut oil in glass bowl set over a pan of simmering water to simulate a double boiler.
 Stir occasionally until completely melted and smooth.